 Fitzroy Academy is co-educational and provides places for up to 40 children and young people, from Key Stage 2 to Key Stage 4.
 Some post 16 students will remain at Fitzroy Academy should it be deemed the most suitable environment to continue their education.
 The school is non-denominational and has a secular ethos, but respects the cultural needs and religious beliefs of all.

 Children and young people must be in school years 3 to 11 (minimum age of 7 years and maximum age 18).
-The school is specifically focused on the education of young people who are at significant risk and have special educational needs, although the absence of an Education, Health and Care Plan will not necessarily be a restrictive factor in offering a placement to a student.
+The school is specifically focused on the education of young people who have special educational needs.
+We specialise in meeting the needs of young people with Autistic Spectrum Conditions and associated learning difficulties, communication difficulties and other comorbid diagnoses.
+Our students all have Education, Health and Care Plans (EHCPs) at the point of admission.

 Admission into the school is through a referral for a placement with New Reflexions Ltd. The school is part of a holistic package of care, education and therapy.
 However, day placements are also available, thus offering access to the education team and therapy teams but not the care team.